|

 Words in Motion: Extracting Interpretable Control Vectors for Motion Transformers

-Ömer Şahin Taş*, Royden Wagner* ICLR, 2025 arXiv / code / poster Control vectors enable modifying hidden states of transformer models.
-We show that a high degree of neural collapse and concept-based interpretability are necessary to fit control vectors.
-Furthermore, we optimize them using sparse autoencoders. |
+Ömer Şahin Taş*, Royden Wagner* ICLR, 2025 project / arXiv / code / OpenReview / video / poster We find that neural collapse and concept alignment enable learning interpretable control vectors, which we refine with sparse autoencoders. |

 |